-The Universal Audio Apollo Twin is a powerful little audio interface, but for some the limited inputs may sometimes not be enough.
-However UA have included an ADAT Lightpipe input connector on the Apollo Twin enabling the user to increase it by up to 8 extra inputs.
+The Universal Audio Apollo Twin is a powerful little audio interface, but for some, the limited inputs may sometimes not be enough.
+However, UA has included an ADAT Lightpipe input connector on the Apollo Twin enabling the user to increase it by up to 8 extra inputs.

 What Hardware To Use?

-In order to do this you need a pre-amp that has a ADAT Lightpipe output on the rear, there are a number on the market, they include;
+In order to do this you need a pre-amp that has an ADAT Lightpipe output on the rear, there are a number on the market, they include;

 - Universal Audio 4-710d

 - PreSonus Digimax DP88

 We have both the Audient ASP880 and the Universal Audio 4-170d pre-amps at Pro Tools Expert HQ, in fact Mike uses the Focusrte Octopre as seen here, but to keep it in the family we decided to use the gorgeous sounding 4-710D.
 The UA 4-710d offers up to 8 channels of audio inputs, 4 mic, 8 line, variable tube and transistor tone blending on 4 inputs and UA compressors.
 Of course the most important thing for this is the ADAT Lightpipe out on the rear, this is what we use to connect the 4-710d to the Apollo Twin.

 The ADAT Lightpipe or ADAT Optical Interface was invented by Alesis originally for use in their ADAT tape machines, however widespread adoption took place of this protocol.
 It is called Lightpipe because the data is transmitted over fibre optic cable.
 They are widely available online or from stores, we got ours from Amazon, a 5 meter cable costing around £7.00.

 The connection between the 4-710d and the Apollo Twin is simple, plug the ADAT Lightpipe cable into the ADAT Out 1-8 connection on the rear of the unit, see above.